 Rotterdam: a Tale of Two Cities

-If you’ve been reading my blog (for example, take the article on the old Bijenkorf or windmill De Noord) you know that I’m really interested in the history and architecture of Rotterdam.
-And that’s not just because I live there.
-What fascinates me is that there are actually two different cities.
-These two cities share the same location, but are separated from each other by time.
-With one major breaking point: the day of the bombing, May 14, 1940.
-Of course, other cities have changed enormously as well since, say, the thirties.
-But nowhere the changes have been as dramatic as in Rotterdam.
+There are in fact two different cities.
+Those two cities share the same location but are separated by time.
+With a breaking point at the day of the bombing: May 14, 1940.
+Of course, other cities have also changed enormously since, say, the 1930s.
+But nowhere are the differences as dramatic as in Rotterdam.

 The destruction of the street plan

 Not only buildings were destroyed by the bombing and the fire that followed.
 The disaster was also seized as an opportunity to completely mess up the street pattern of the city.
 In the Basic Plan for the Reconstruction only a few historical lines were still recognizable: Coolsingel, Binnenrotte, Goudsesingel.
 And also that reconstruction plan was modified many times in the course of the years.
 A Rotterdammer from 1939 that would suddenly be beamed up to our time would be completely disoriented.

 To my surprise I could not find a map that compares those two streetplans.
 So I decided to make such a map myself:

 On this map it’s easy to see that the new city is much more spacious than prewar Rotterdam.
 That was also the intention of the reconstruction plan.
 But one might still wish all that extra space to be a bit less stony.
 The whole city center could be one big park, or at least a kind of campus: buildings scattered among the greenery.
 Fortunately, the last few years we’ve seen a slow development in the right direction.